MunuheD/SCRAPING-ALL-APPS-FROM-ZAPIER-USING-WEB-API-AND-B.S/README.md

 The script adheres to ethical scraping practices by:
 - Using a User-Agent header to identify requests.
 - Including delays to prevent server overload.
+### Disclaimer

+**Please note that this script relies on the structure of the uboat.net website to extract data.** If the website's layout or structure changes, the script may fail to work as expected.
+In such cases, the HTML parsing logic and URL generation may need to be updated to align with the new structure of the site.

 ## Conclusion
 This project demonstrates an end-to-end data scraping solution, leveraging both APIs and web scraping techniques